 Power-based Personal Violence

 The purpose of the Prevention Team is to actively engage the campus community in challenging cultural norms by encouraging bystander interventions and promoting healthy relationships.
-The team will be divided into two sub teams, Green Dot, and Healthy Relationships.
-Each sub team will meet once a month to discuss efforts and outcomes.
-The sub teams will be responsible for assisting with development of programming, evaluation, and outreach in regards to their scope of work.
+The team will be divided into two sub-teams, Green Dot, and Healthy Relationships.
+Each sub-team will meet once a month to discuss efforts and outcomes.
+The sub-teams will be responsible for assisting with the development of programming, evaluation, and outreach in regards to their scope of work.